null-Exception1/chatduringclasses/README.md

 press ctrl+s

-now whenever you open blocktanks.io it will run the script, so now u can ENJOY!
+now whenever you open a google meet it will run the script, so now u can ENJOY!

 make sure to have tampermonkey enabled along with the script.

+You can disable the script by either deleting tampermonkey or disabling the script, or disabling tampermonkey.